lsst-sitcom/sitcomtn-063/index.rst

     Elevation positions for first 3.5 degree offset test on March 9, 2023.

-We then isolate the slew times based on when the mount encoder data shows that azimuth or elevation are changing at a sufficiently fast(?) rate.
+We then isolate the slew times based on when the mount encoder data shows that azimuth or elevation are changing at a sufficiently fast rate of greater than 0.1 per readout.
 Here is an example plot for the above test:

 .. figure:: /_static/slew_pos_1.png
     :name: fig-slew-pos